How To Adopt A Child?

 Indian citizens who are Hindus, Jains, Buddhists, or Sikhs can formally adopt a child under the Hindu Adoption and Maintenance Act, 1956, which is part of the Hindu code bills.

-There is no specific law for the adoption of children in India by foreign nationals or NRIs.
-Instead, the process is governed by the Guidelines Governing Adoption of Children, 2015.
-In the absence of a specific act for intercountry adoption, the procedures of the Guardians and Wards Act, 1890 are followed.
+Instead, the Guidelines Governing Adoption of Children, 2015 govern the process.
+In the absence of a specific act for intercountry adoption, authorities follow the procedures outlined in the Guardians and Wards Act, 1890.

 What Is The Normal Adoption Timeline In India?